vadimkantorov/mpegflow/README.md

 --help or -h | will output the usage info
 --dump dumpDir | will skip showing visualization on screen and will save the images to dumpDir instead --occupancy | will expect occupancy information from *mpegflow* and will visualize it as well

+### License
+All code and scripts are licensed under the [MIT license](http://github.com/vadimkantorov/mpegflow/blob/master/LICENSE).